jimsynz/faye-rails/README.md

 If you're planning on running Faye on Heroku you're probably going to have a bad time.
 Take a look at [MessageRocket](https://messagerocket.co/) as an alternative, and help support the author to maintain more great open source projects.

+## Caveat

+faye-rails is used in production by a lot of folks, none of whom are me.
+As I don't use faye-rails in my daily life I will not be responding to issues unless they have a corresponding PR.
+If you'd like to take over maintaining this project then get in contact.

 # Embedded server

 Due to the limitations of most Rack-based web servers available Faye can only be run on Thin, however if you are using thin, then you can add as many Faye servers as you want to the Rails middleware stack like so: